MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Software-Load-Balancer-using-VMM.md

 8. On the **Specify Protocol Options** screen, select the protocol you want to create a VIP mapping for.
 The HTTP and HTTPS options are commonly used, but for a simple example you can select the **Custom** option and chose **TCP** in the **Protocol Name** field.
 If TCP does not appear as an option in the drop-down menu, you can type it manually.
 This is a known issue in Technical Preview 5.
 Click **Next**.

-9. You can optionally select **enable persistence** if you wish to have the load balancer make the connection from the client �sticky�.
+9. You can optionally select **enable persistence** if you wish to have the load balancer make the connection from the client "sticky".
 Click **Next**.

 10. For the **Load Balancing method**, select **Round Robin** from the drop down list.
 Click **Next**.